cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

 ## Setup UEFI/BIOS

 * Load Optimized Default Settings
+* Peripherals → USB Configuration → XHCI Hand-off : Enabled
+* Chipset → Internal Graphics : Enabled (important for Quicklook/Preview)
+    - Please note that we will be using our internal GPU in **headless** mode only and this guide assumes that.
+This is how an iMac18,3 (what we're basing our build on) behaves.

 That's it!
 I literally didn't change anything else and it just worked.
 However, these are settings that are generally recommended.
 Your mileage may vary: